-At about the same time, Van den Bergh studied in \cite{VdB97} the Poincar\'e duality problem between the Hochschild cohomology and homology of associative algebras.
-He showed that for some homologically smooth algebras, say $A$, there is an isomorphism between the Hochschild cohomology of $A$ and the Hochschild homology of $A$ with value in $A$ twisted with the inverse dualizing complex.
+In 1998, Van den Bergh studied in \cite{VdB97} the Poincar\'e duality problem for associative algebras.
+For an associative algebras, say $A$, Van den Bergh showed that if $A$ is homologically smooth, then there is an isomorphism between the Hochschild cohomology of $A$ and the Hochschild homology of $A$ with values in $A$ tensor with its inverse dualizing complex.
 If the inverse dualizing complex is trivial, in which case the algebra is called {\it Calabi-Yau}, then we have the Poincar\'e duality between the Hochschild cohomology and homology of $A$.

-However, in some cases that we are interested in, the algebras, such as the Artin-Schelter regular (AS-regular for short) algebras, are not Calabi-Yau, but are very close to be so.
-Inspired by Kustermans, Murphy and Tuset's work \cite{KMT}, Brown and Zhang studied the ``twisted" Hochschild homology of an AS-regular algebra, say $A$, and showed that Van den Bergh's Poincar\'e duality has the form (see \cite{BZ} and also \cite{RRZ})
+In some cases that we are interested in, the associative algebras, such as the Artin-Schelter regular (AS-regular for short) algebras, are not Calabi-Yau, but are very close to be so.
+Inspired by noncommutative differential geometry Brown and Zhang studied the ``twisted" Hochschild homology of an AS-regular algebra, say $A$, and showed that Van den Bergh's Poincar\'e duality has the form (see \cite{BZ} and also \cite{RRZ})